Rose of Leary

 - Van Dijk, B. (2008).
 Influence others, start with yourself.
 About behaviour and Leary’s Rose.
 Thema.

 How to cite this article:

-Van Vliet, V. (2012).
+Mulder, P. (2012).
 Rose of Leary.
-Retrieved [insert date] from ToolsHero: http://www.toolshero.com/communication-skills/rose-of-Leary
+Retrieved [insert date] from ToolsHero: https://www.toolshero.com/communication-skills/rose-of-leary/

 Add a link to this page on your website:

-<a href=”http://www.toolshero.com/communication-skills/rose-of-Leary”>ToolsHero.com: Rose of Leary</a>
+<a href=”https://www.toolshero.com/communication-skills/rose-of-leary/”>ToolsHero.com: Rose of Leary</a>

 We are sorry that this post was not useful for you!